How did you get started in Martial Arts?

 How has your training developed with the support of your trainers and team mates at Legend?

-When I first started at Legends I was stiff with my Muay Thai fighting style and completely useless on the ground after I get taken down.
-It is a constant learning process from watching how the trainers move, listening to their experienced advice then sparring and rolling with other team mates.
+When I first started training MMA at Legends I was stiff with my previous Muay Thai fighting style and completely useless on the ground after I get taken down.
+My training is a constant learning process from watching how the trainers move, listening to their experienced advice and then practicing with other team mates.

 How does Martial Arts keep you motivated?

-The feeling of not wanting to be beaten up keeps me motivated!
-As well as wanting to be fitter, leaner, and better at the arts!
+Wanting to learn self defense and to be able to protect myself keeps me motivated!
+As well as wanting to be fitter, leaner, and learning something cool like martial arts!

 What accomplishments are you most proud of inside of the gym?